Latest release

 Certification

-The Airgeddon wiki recommends the Certified WifiChallenge Professional certification for people who want to learn how to perform professional wireless network assessments.
+The airgeddon wiki recommends the Certified WifiChallenge Professional certification for people who want to learn how to perform professional wireless network assessments.

-The course is 100% online, includes practical lab work, and the wiki notes that Airgeddon's main author passed the exam and collaborates with the certification content.
+The course is 100% online, includes practical lab work, and the wiki notes that airgeddon's main author passed the exam and collaborates with the certification content.

 Hands-on exercises help turn wireless assessment concepts into repeatable practice.